hammerheim-game/hammerheim-rules/4-magic.md

 3 Pestilent Breath Difficulty 7
 A wave of foul disease is coughed forth from the mouth of the faithful.
 The Chanter places the Breath Weapon template (see White Dwarf #242) with the tip touching the model.
 Any model touched by the template takes a single Strength 4 hit on a roll of 4+.
-Due to the nature of this attack, no armour saves are possible.
+Due to the nature of this attack, no armor saves are possible.
 4 Black Fury Difficulty 8
 With a chittering incantation the Sorcerer turns into a monstrous rat-like creature, which attacks with an insane fury.